awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 1. Your active and retired Reserved Instances are listed\.
 The **State** column displays the state\.

 1. If you are a seller in the Reserved Instance Marketplace the **My Listings** tab displays the status of a reservation that's listed in the [Reserved Instance Marketplace](ri-market-general.md)\.
-For more information, see [Reserved Instance Listing States](ri-market-general.md#ri-listing-states)\.
+For more information, see [Reserved Instance listing states](ri-market-general.md#ri-listing-states)\.

 **To view your Reserved Instances using the command line**
 + [describe\-reserved\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-reserved-instances.html) \(AWS CLI\)
 + [Get\-EC2ReservedInstance](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2ReservedInstance.html) \(Tools for Windows PowerShell\)

-## Canceling a Queued Purchase<a name="cancel-queued-purchase"></a>
+## Canceling a queued purchase<a name="cancel-queued-purchase"></a>

 You can queue a purchase up to three years in advance\.
 You can cancel a queued purchase any time before its scheduled time\.